Solutions / Transactional & Operational Email

 The second failure mode is silent degradation.
 Transactional streams are low-volume next to campaigns, so a placement problem can hide inside healthy-looking aggregate stats for weeks.
 Catching it means watching the right signals per stream: deferral rates by destination, time-to-accept, bounce classifications, the verbatim 4xx and 5xx responses.
 That is exactly what our monitoring layer does.

 Our operating commitment for this category is what an engineer would call at-least-once delivery, with proof.
 A message handed to us is never silently dropped.
 It gets retried on the correct schedule for its failure class, rerouted when a path degrades, and escalated through every avenue we have.
 Only when the destination has made delivery genuinely impossible does it come back to you, as an explicit bounce with evidence attached.
 We cannot promise what a receiving server will do.
-We can promise that everything that can be done to deliver your message in time will be done, and that you will always know the outcome, live, via webhooks into your own systems.
+We can promise that everything that can be done to deliver your message in time will be done, and that the outcome is always on record, down to the receiver’s verbatim response, with a live feed into your own systems where you can use one.

 Your challenges